Cold brew vs Iced Coffee?

 How to Brew with our packs:

-- Drop one cold brew pack into the pitcher
+- Drop two cold brew packs into the pitcher

 - Once brewed, remove and dispose of the cold brew packs